safeh2o/swot-octave-analysis/README.md

 # swot-octave-analysis
 Repo for SWOT engineering optimization analytics in GNU Octave.

+Version 1.7
+-instead of specifying scenario and input time in filename, specify as parameters -output json file containing final results, currently just FRC recommendation -adjusted tests to accommodate the above

 Version 1.6
 -limited results.xlsx outputs to 3 decimal places -created new histogram output to show elapsed time for each samples